acegal1/stock-analysis/README.md

 ![DQAnalysis.png](https://github.com/acegal1/stock-analysis/blob/main/Resources/DQAnalysis.png)

 ## All Stock Analysis
-Now to modfiy code to show all stocks.
+Now to modify code to show all stocks.
 As per Steve and his parents request, I will analyze multiple stocks options to find out good return for them
 We define new sub as All stocks analysis for further coding important part that shows loop through tickers

 '5) Loop through rows in the data.